Back to blog

 Negative caching

-Caching misses can also help.
-If a crawler requests the same nonexistent product id 10,000 times, the database should not have to prove absence 10,000 times.
+Absence is worth caching too.
+If a crawler asks for the same nonexistent product id 10,000 times, the database should not have to prove that nothing is there 10,000 times over.

 def get_product(product_id):